cozuya/secret-hitler/README.md

 Effectively this is a take on the classic social deduction/hidden role board game genre such as Werewolf and Mafia, but closer to the Resistance.
 Games are 5-10 players, the minority (fascists) know who everyone is and the majority (liberals) don't know anything.
 Over the course of the game the liberals need to try to figure out the fascists to win and the fascists need to remain hidden, with an extra "superfascist" role with an additional win condition for both sides.
-This codebase is a "lobby style" implementation of this game - anyone can make a game, when enough players are seated it starts, anyone can watch a game in progress, etc.
+This codebase is a "lobby style" implementation of this game - anyone can make a game which is displayed on a list on the "home" page, when enough players are seated it starts, anyone can watch a game in progress, etc.

 Current production/stable is found at [Secret Hitler IO](https://secrethitler.io).